itsSanalog/sanalog.net/sanastro/src/content/blog/credo.md

 ##### Better the world.

 The Confucian ideal society resonates with me, one where the people are enriched in knowledge, coexisting beyond the cofines of capital and even ownership.
 Why should one's knowledge be exclusively theirs?
 The propagation of knowledge should be catalysed by altruism.
 Voice your opinion and share your creations.
 Discourse giveth but never takeths away.

+##### Be ethical.

+I am aggressively opposed to racism, sexism, homophobia, speciesism, transphobia, nationalism, ethnocentrism, religious fundamentalism, and oppressive and coercive power structures of all kinds.

 # Kochab